Trebs and Titov oil fields

 Trebs and Titov oil fields is a complex of Arctic oil fields in the Timan-Pechora Basin in Nenets Autonomous Okrug, Russia.

-Oil fields have around 1.1 Goilbbl of estimated oil reserves.
+The oil fields have around 1.1 Goilbbl of estimated oil reserves.
 Recoverable reserves are 78.1 million tons in the Trebs field and 132.8 million tons in the Titov field.
 In 2006, the Trebs and Titov fields were designated as "strategic fields".

 The license for development of these fields was auctioned in 2010.
 Although initial interest was shown by Lukoil, TNK-BP, Gazprom Neft, Surgutneftegaz, Bashneft, and ONGC, the final bid was made only by Bashneft.
 The licence was issued to Bashneft on 2 December 2010.

-On 15 April 2011, Lukoil agreed to acquire 25.1% stake in the project.
+On 15 April 2011, Lukoil agreed to acquire a 25.1% stake in the project.